inet-framework/os3/README.md

-CNI OS3 Satellite tracking library for OMNeT++/INET-Framework
+OS3 Satellite tracking library for OMNeT++/INET-Framework
 -------------------------------------------------------------

 This project provides mobility modules that can be used during satellite